In Honor of My Grandmother, Ann

 Jay has transformed his love for his grandmother, Ann Asparro, and passion for running into his blueprint for making a difference - one mile, one person, one family at a time.
 Watching his grandmother slowly slip away while living with Alzheimer’s was devastating.
 In addition to that, seeing his family members physically and emotionally give of themselves to care for her on a daily basis created feelings of frustration and helplessness.

 Today, Jay is committed to making a difference by raising awareness and helping other impacted families navigate their way through the disease.
-Through hard work and perseverance, over the last four years, Jay has raised over $75,000 for the Long Island Alzheimer's & Dementia Center (formerly LIAF).
-However, he isn't stopping there - on November 2, 2019 Jay has a new goal to run 100 miles in 24 hours at Kellenberg Memorial High School with hopes to raise a total of $100,000!
+Through hard work and perseverance, over the last seven years, Jay has raised over $200,000 for the Long Island Alzheimer's & Dementia Center (formerly LIAF).
+He is committed to helping others and "doing good" because Ann was just "good" - Jay is UNSTOPPABLE in his efforts to increase awareness about the hands-on services and programs available for diagnosed individuals and caregivers at the LIAD Center!

 "The finish at St. Pius was more than I could have imagined.
 I fell to my knees.
 The importance is the lives of the families that I've been able to touch and help…Going forward, I will continue to raise awareness and funds for LIAF's programs for the families who are suffering from Alzheimer's and the community.
 I have plans for what we want to do next year."

-2017 - In honor of what would have been his grandparent's 75 wedding anniversary, Jay ran a total of 75 miles in two days to once again raise money for the Long Island Alzheimer's & Dementia Center.
+2017 - In honor of what would have been his grandparent's 75 wedding anniversary, Jay ran a total of 75 miles in two days to once again raise money for the LIAD Center.
 On Saturday, November 4th, Jay ran 48.8 miles from the north shore of Long Island to the south shore.
 Then, on Sunday, November 5th, Jay persevered through the NYC Marathon, completing 26.2 miles.
 Not only did Jay reach his goal of 75 miles in two days, but also raised an impressive $18,000 for the Center's day programs and services.

 "My family was with me every mile of those 90 miles and that was the most important, getting my family together and then I realized the impact the run had on other families, for every mile of the 90 miles I ran last year, I ran for a family who has been touched by Alzheimer's and after that I felt like it couldn't be over."

 2018 - Jay challenged himself to complete the Lake Placid Ironman (2.4-mile swim, 112-mile bike, 26.2-mile run).
 Unfortunately, during the swim, he was injured by a competitor and had to be taken out of the water.
 Though disappointed, Jay refused to rest and instead accepted a new challenge - on his own, away from the IronMan race, Jay ran 26.2 miles and completed a marathon in dedication of the 'iron men and women caregivers that cannot give up their fight in times of difficulty and disappointment.'
-His perseverance raised over $10,000 for the Long Island Alzheimer's & Dementia Center!
+His perseverance raised over $10,000 for the LIAD Center!

 "Most families have a goal of a long happy life celebrating memories, but Alzheimer's gets in the way of this goal.
 These strong and resilient families and their caregivers continue moving forward, they continue to navigate through Alzheimer's together.
 I had to navigate a way to continue after not completing IronMan...I proudly wear my grandmother's name and LIAF on my chest every year...
 This year has been dedicated to my parents, my aunt and uncle and all caregivers."